seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 Sleep dwell upon thine eyes, peace in thy breast!
 Would I were sleep and peace, so sweet to rest!
-Hence will I to my ghostly father’s cell,
+Hence will I to my ghostly father's cell,
 His help to crave, and my dear hap to tell.

 *Exit*

 ### SCENE III.
-Friar Laurence’s cell.
+Friar Laurence's cell.

 *Enter FRIAR LAURENCE, with a basket*